mako09/wp-mail2xmpp/readme.txt

 Send almost all notifications via XMPP instead of email

 == Description ==
-This plugin sends XMPP notifications to the users who were registered and set their own Jabber ID.
+This plugin sends XMPP notifications to the users who are registered and set their own Jabber ID.
 Emails to them are able to be suppressed.

 This plugin provides a function to be added 'wp_mail' hook in `wp_mail()` located in `wp-includes/pluggable.php`.